survivejs/webpack-book/manuscript/extending/01_loaders.md

 These calls should be used over `console` based alternatives.
 As with `this.emitFile`, you have to mock them for **loader-runner** to work.

 The next question is how to pass a file name to the loader.

-T> `loader-utils` contains utilities beyond name interpolation.
-A good example is `loaderUtils.parseQuery(this.resourceQuery)` that allows you to parse query parameters passed to the loader and control its behavior in another way.

 {pagebreak}